Headphones

 Safety-First Awareness

 Because bone conduction headphones leave your ears open, Shokz has always promoted safety and awareness.
-If you typically rely solely on your vision when running or cycling in traffic, the OpenRun Pro 2 encourage a more cautious approach.
-When we found ourselves in bustling urban areas, the city’s noise made listening futile.
+If you typically rely solely on your vision when ruing or cycling in traffic, the OpenRun Pro 2 encourage a more cautious approach.
+In bustling urban areas, city noise can make listening futile.
 However, in quieter spots—like parks or riverbanks—we resumed listening without missing a beat.

 During runs, the headphones stayed perfectly in place.
 They’re lightweight, with minimal pressure on the temples.
 Even at higher speeds, they don’t jiggle or shift—a stability our legs couldn’t always match!
 In a city environment, being able to hear an approaching bus from behind was reassuring.
 Overall, the sense of freedom is unmatched by earbud-style headphones, which can feel claustrophobic or sweaty during workouts.